Professional Indemnity insurance for Contractors

 Need of a Professional Indemnity Insurance

 As per the requirements of industry bodies' regulatory, numerous business sectors need PII.
-These business sectors could include, but not limited to, accountancy, surveying, engineering etc. Professional individuals (such as business consultants, management consultants, and IT contractors) who opt to work on a contractual basis without doubt will need PII in order to be awarded a contract.
+These business sectors could include, but not limited to, accountancy, surveying, engineering etc. Professional CONTRACTOR/individuals (such as business consultants, management consultants, and IT contractors) who opt to work on a contractual basis without doubt will need contractor professional indemnity insurance in order to be awarded a contract.
 Even if an individual is not officially obliged to have PII, without having it could cost thousands of pounds in reimbursement and additional legal charges to defend a claim.
 Irrespective of the size of a business, with no PII cover the financial position of an individual could be left susceptible if a claim is raised against them.
 Even though all professionals strive to provide exception service, there are possibilities of making a mistake; knowing that an adequate insurance is in place will give a professional peace of mind and keep the organisation covered for risk.

-Who all need a PII
+Who all need a PII in the UK?

-Professional indemnity insurance for IT consultants
+Professional Indemnity Insurance for IT Consultants

 Whether an individual is a self-employed IT consultant or operates through a small consultancy firm, it is he /she who will be accountable for counselling clients on how to improve their systems.
 However, one small mistake (an unintentional incorrect guidance) may lead to extensive loss of sensitive data.
 If an individual makes a mistake, through PII for IT consultants, he / she can be protected.
 Through insurance, an individual may have up to £5.0mn cover for legal defence and compensation costs.